BetterThanTomorrow/calva/docs/site/notebooks.md

    Please help test the feature.
 We're looking forward to your feedback!

-You can open any clojure file as a notebook by right clicking the file -> `Open with...` -> `Calva Notebook`.
+You can open any Clojure file as a notebook by right clicking the file -> `Open with...` -> `Clojure Notebook`.

 Running cells sends them to the REPL and pretty prints the results.
 If the return is a string that starts with `<html` it will be displayed in an html webview.